Azure/AzureStack-QuickStart-Templates/README.md

 Test-AzureRmResourceGroupDeployment -ResourceGroupName ExampleGroup -TemplateFile c:\Templates\azuredeploy.json
 ```

 Please note that this cmdlet does not verify the resource provider specific properties for the resources within the template.
-This cmdlet can be used for Microsoft Azure and Microsoft Azure Stack Technical Preview 2.
+This cmdlet can be used for Microsoft Azure and Microsoft Azure Stack TP3 Refresh.

 ## Next steps

 Start with creating deployment templates in your own repository.
-Make sure they deploy to both Microsoft Azure and Microsoft Azure Stack Technical Preview 2, they are in line with the guidelines in the azure-quickstart-templates contribution guide and the guidelines described here.
+Make sure they deploy to both Microsoft Azure and Microsoft Azure Stack TP3 Refresh, they are in line with the guidelines in the azure-quickstart-templates contribution guide and the guidelines described here.
 Fork the azure-quickstart-templates repository, add or update and send pull requests to the azure-quickstart-templates.
 If your templates comply with the requirments they will even show up in the gallery on the public Microsoft Azure website.